Elnubbio/littleRPG/README.md

 # littleRPG
 NodeJS terminal based RPG

 Goal:
 Create a terminal based RPG game that takes place on a grid.
 Each tile on the grid is either the start, end or a random encounter.
 Choose N/E/S/W to travel between tiles.
 End tile is randomly placed within a 5x5 area.
 Completing an encounter in the 5x5 area rewards a map item that shows the exit.
-Can still find the exit without Simple turn based combat system.
+Can still find the exit without the map
+Simple turn based combat system.
 Game over when the player dies in combat.
 Prompt user to start again.

 Steps taken: